aliuosio/mage2.docker/README.md

 * exchange sampledata.sh with extra docker container for magento 2 sampledata installation
 * add instructions to README for adding existing projects to this Docker Stack
 * simplify letsencrypt certificate embedding in nginx container
-* add mailhog configuration to install.sh
-* using docker-entrypoint scripts to set user so the image can be more static
-* using docker-entrypoint scripts to set user so the image can be more static
 * optimize pagespeed caching
 * set timezone in containers
 * Nginx Header Config passes at https://securityheaders.com/